accesscode-2-2/Exercises/week_1_user-input_structs_loops_arrays.md

 - Write a program that prints the first ten [Fibonnaci numbers](https://www.mathsisfun.com/numbers/fibonacci-sequence.html).
 - Modify the program to sum the first ten Fibonnaci numbers.
 - Modify the program to take in an `int` n and sum the first n Fibonnaci numbers.
+- Write a program that stores information about a shape in a **struct** called shape.
+The struct should hold information       about the type of shape it is and it's color.

 ### Challenging Exercises:
 #####*Once you have finished all of the above exercises you can try to complete some of the following more challenging exercises.*